Implementing Developmental Bibliotherapy…

 Quotations

-Meaningful quotes can help the reader to identify special messages that the author wants to share as well as helping the reader to consider parts of the text that are meaningful for them.
+Choosing Meaningful quotes can help readers identify special messages that the author wants to share.

-The Bookmark and Tag templates in the Printables section below can be used to record meaningful quotes on the reverse as they come across them.
+Bookmark & Tag Templates (see Printables below )can be used to record meaningful quotes on the reverse as they come across them.

-Use the Weapon of Choice activity in Printables section to reveal favorite quotations.
-Remember to include Title and Author.
+The Weapon of Choice Activity (see Printables) could be a way to reveal favorite quotations – with a reminder to include Title and Author.

-Note: It does not matter where the quotation is found but it is important for the reader to be able to talk about how the quotation has meaning for them.
+Note: It does not matter where students find their Quotation; only that the quotation has meaning for them.

 Literature Circles

-Literature Circle programs are an ideal opportunity to incorporate Developmental Bibliotherapy into the Library Reading Program.
-Students, in groups of four or five members, work through set activities over a number of weeks as they read through the book they have selected.
+Small groups of students work through set activities over a number of weeks as they read through the books they have selected.

 Key points for Literature Circles: